amsszhao/Multi-d_inviscid_Saint-Venant_eqs/README.md

 * clawpack https://www.clawpack.org/

 ## Description

 ### Evans solvers

-Inside the folder Evans solvers, one can find codes for Evans/Evans-Lopatinsky solvers in the sub-folder hydraulic shocks and a periodic Evans-Lopatinsky solver in the sub-folder roll waves, respectively.
+Inside the folder Evans solvers and its subfolders, one can find codes for Evans/Evans-Lopatinsky solvers for smooth hydraulic shocks and discontinuous hydraulic shocks and a periodic Evans-Lopatinsky solver for roll waves, respectively.

 ### time-evolution solvers

-Inside the folder time-evolution solvers, one can find sample python codes for generating time-evolutions of the 2d inviscid Saint-Venant equations with either dam-break or roll waves initial data.
+Inside the folder time-evolution solvers and its subfolders, one can find sample python codes for generating time-evolutions of the 2d inviscid Saint-Venant equations with either dam-break or roll waves initial data.
 One can also find matlab codes that make use of the raw data files to create movies.

 ### data